 I was a little jittery the morning of my op as it was my first time and I had no idea what to expect.
 The staff at MHR were top class and assured me I had nothing to worry about…they were right!
-Once the anesthetic kicked in I literally felt zero pain or discomfort.
+Once the anaesthetic kicked in I literally felt zero pain or discomfort.
 Even though I was aware my scalp was being poked with a sharp instrument it was like receiving a head massage for 5-6 hours.
 Quite pleasant.
-That evening, I was anticipating excruciating pain to replace the effects of the anesthesia but to my surprise I felt very little discomfort.
-I popped a couple pain killers as a precautionary measure and had a good nights rest.
+That evening, I was anticipating excruciating pain to replace the effects of the anaesthesia but to my surprise, I felt very little discomfort.
+I popped a couple of pain killers as a precautionary measure and had a good nights rest.

 Woke up feeling refreshed.
-There’s a slight itchiness where the grafts and sutures are, so I can only assume the healing process has begun which is a positive sign.
+There’s slight itchiness where the grafts and sutures are, so I can only assume the healing process has begun which is a positive sign.
 Feel absolutely no pain whatsoever which is a relief, hoping it remains this way.